-Using a Charitable Remainder Trust for the Sale of an Appreciated Asset
+Charitable Remainder Trust for Sale of Appreciated Assets

 A charitable remainder trust (CRT) is an irrevocable trust that allow donors (called grantors) to give money or property to charities while also retaining an income stream.
 The grantor, or someone of their choosing, can receive an income for a term of up to 20 years or for the life of one or more noncharitable beneficiaries.
 At the end of the income term, at least one charity will receive the remaining assets in the trust.